cooslug/cooslug.github.io/README.md

-This repository contains the website cooslug.org.
-For the source code, please see https://github.com/cooslug/cooslug
+This repository contains the website and source code for cooslug.org